cltk/old_norse_texts_heimskringla/README.md

 # Classic Texts from Old Norse Litterature
 ### About
-Texts retrieved from heimskrinla.no for easy use with cltk!
+Texts retrieved from heimskringla.no for easy use with cltk!

 ### License
 Of course, texts are in public domain due to their age, but please look at http://heimskringla.no/wiki/Heimskringla.no:Copyright for the credit to **Heimskringla**.
 So, as soon as you use the texts here, you should mention **Heimskringla** and the authors of the texts.